Tim Murdoch

 Blanche E. Colman Grant 2009

-Inaugural Atrium Sculpture Installation, Mass College of Art and Design 2009
+Inaugural Atrium Sculpture Installation, Massachusetts College of Art and Design, 2009

 Joan Mitchell Award, Nominee 2003